oro-cm/ORO/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `orod` for your own use.

-orod/oro-cli binaries are not included in the Oro-Qt.app bundle.
+orod/oro-cli binaries are not included in the oro-Qt.app bundle.

-If you are building `orod` or `Oro-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `orod` or `oro-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: